 - Receive, and have oversight of, reports submitted by researchers in relation to University of Bath sponsored studies;

-- Ensure that studies sponsored or co-sponsored by the University can be undertaken within the requirements of the UK Policy Framework for Health and Social Care Research (2017), the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice;
+- Ensure that studies sponsored or co-sponsored by the University can be undertaken within the requirements of the UK Policy Framework for Health and Social Care Research (2017) and/or the Medicines for Human Use (Clinical Trials) Regulations 2004 and subsequent amendments, and to standards of Good Clinical Practice (GCP);

 - Provide oversight of the management of University’s Sponsored studies;